Lord & Taylor flagship store locks its doors forever

 Alice Tawil paid a last visit — for the memories.

 Others were effusive — over a bargain bonanza of goods they brought home.
-One woman visited the store 21 times since the clearance sale started in November, buying dozens of dresses, plus furs, shoes, furniture, crystal, tables and whatnot.
+One woman visited the store 21 times since the clearance sale started in November, buying dozens of dresses, plus furs, shoes, furniture, crystal, tables and other items.

 The store was scheduled to close at 3 p.m., when customers were turned away.
 But the last door wasn’t locked until 3:22 p.m., giving those inside some extra minutes to exit.